 Sky announced at the end of January 2015 that they will be launching their own mobile network set to start in 2016.
 They will be using O2’s network, in similar circumstances to Talk Talk and Tesco Mobile.
 Having been in talks against rivals Talk Talk and 3 to acquire O2; Sky backed out to leave 3 to buy O2 for £10 billion.

 Although seen as BT’s biggest competitor, Sky started in the market as the most popular digital TV service and is present in 10 million homes.
 Having run a successful broadband and home phone service over the last few years, Sky would have been following BT’s acquisition of EE very closely because a move into the mobile market is seen as the next move for both.

-Experts are suggesting this is a more difficult move for Vodafone in comparison to BT and Sky as it appears Vodafone are moving into a more crowded market.
-They will therefore need to compete on price or service to sustain medium and long term revenues.
+Experts are suggesting this is a more difficult move for Vodafone in comparison to BT and Sky as it appears Vodafone is moving into a more crowded market.
+They will, therefore, need to compete on price or service to sustain medium and long-term revenues.

 Virgin recently announced they are investing £3 billion to increase their network reach from 13 to 17 million homes.
 Already being able to boast all four services Virgin are somewhat ahead of the competition.
-However complaints over the quality services have been fairly constant.
+However, complaints about the quality services have been fairly constant.

-TalkTalk have been able to offer deals which include all four services since 2012 but are yet to be a major player in the industry.
+TalkTalk has been able to offer deals which include all four services since 2012 but is yet to be a major player in the industry.
 They recently declared an increase in all sectors though, taking their consumer base to 1.3 million.

-Having talks with Vodafone and O2 fall through mean that they cannot expand their mobile network currently.
-However they argue that they can attract more customers because they offer cheaper products than the competition.
+Having the talks with Vodafone and O2 fall through mean that they cannot expand their mobile network currently.
+However, they argue that they can attract more customers because they offer cheaper products than the competition.
 With the competition increasing in the sector Talk Talk will need to prepare and strategise well over the next few months.
-This will give them more chance to grow in the industry; or fear being frozen out.
+This will give them more chance to grow in the industry, or fear being frozen out.